List of non-Japanese Doraemon versions: Brazil

 The 1979 series had a first distribution attempt by Everest Video in the late 1980s, but the acquisition did not materialize due to the high cost of license at that time.
 In October 1992, distributed by WTC Comunicações, Doraemon was broadcast under the Doraemon, O Super-Gato Portuguese title on Rede Manchete children program Clube da Criança.
 However, the number of dubbed episodes was less and the series was not successful.
 In 2001, Creative Licensing tried to redistribute the series on television, but was unsuccessful.

 In 2014, Sato Company in association with Rose Entertainment from Mexico, distributed the 2005 series under the Doraemon, O Gato do Futuro Portuguese title.

 Spanish-language Latin America

-The 1979 series was licensed by Rose Entertainment in 1999 for the entire Latin American region.
+The 1979 series first was dubbed in Latin America since early 1980's, konw as "Las aventuras del Gato Cósmico", this first dub was present until 1995, later, it was licensed by Rose Entertainment in 1999 for the entire Latin American region.
 A Latin American Spanish dub produced in Mexico under the Doraemon, el gato cósmico Spain's title has been distributed in most countries.
 In 2014, Rose Entertainment licensed the 2005 series under the same title.